Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-host/README.md

                         Huawei OceanStor Dorado API device ID.
 Optional: the appliance reports its own at login, so this is only needed to override that answer.
-  --ignore IGNORE       Skip hosts.
-Any item matching this Python regex will
+  --host-offline-severity {ok,warn,crit,unknown}
-                        be ignored.
+                        State to report for a host whose health status is "Offline".
+A decommissioned or powered-off server that is still configured on the array reports the same, and the array raises no alarm for it.
+Every other health status keeps its own state.
+Default: warn --ignore IGNORE       Skip hosts.
+Any item matching this Python regex will be ignored.
 Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.
 The